MonetDBSolutions/squll/README.md

 The most generous way is to accept any task, as indicated with the pseudo project '*' and pseudo experiment '*'.

-Once started, it continuously requests queries from the SQLscalpel server to contribute with execution times (in ms) of a number of runs.
+Once started, it continuously requests queries from the SQALPEL server to contribute with execution times (in ms) of a number of runs.

 ## Policy
 Recall that all experiments should be ran in good faith with the intentions provided by the project owner.
-In particular, the parameter setting of the DBMS and OS should comply with those recorded for them in the SQLscalpel website.
+In particular, the parameter setting of the DBMS and OS should comply with those recorded for them in the SQALPEL website.
 The project owner can discard any suspicious result or decline contributions.

 ## Credits
-SQalpeL.py and SQalpeL.io are orginally developed by Martin Kersten.
+sqalpel.py is orginally developed by Martin Kersten.

 ## License